-These groups, located in Frascati, Genova and Milano-LASA, were coming from large commitments in the design and construction of superconducting magnets.
+These groups, located in Frascati (Later the group moved to Napoli Section of INFN), Genova and Milano-LASA, were coming from large commitments in the design and construction of superconducting magnets.
 In particular:

 - Milano LASA was involved in the following projects: S/C cyclotron, LHC dipole developments, wire characterizations.
 Recently this laboratory was in charge of the construction of the coils of ATLAS barrel (coil+thermal shield). - 2 Genova was involved in BaBAR coil design and construction for SLAC, cable characterization, magnetic measurements.
-Recently this laboratory was in charge of design and construction of CMS cold mass. - 3 In Laboratori di Frascati there is an expertise on magnetic characterization of S/C wires and cryogenics.
+Recently this laboratory was in charge of design and construction of CMS cold mass. - 3 In Laboratori di Frascati (Napoli) there is an expertise on magnetic characterization of S/C wires and cryogenics.